Noura Erakat: Education and career

+Education

-Noura Erakat was born on January 16, 1980, in Alameda County, California.
-She attended the University of California, Berkeley and graduated with a baccalaureate in 2002, was a member of Phi Beta Kappa, and was named a UC-Berkeley Human Rights Center Summer Fellow in 2003.
+Noura Saleh Erakat was born on January 16, 1980, in Alameda County, California.
+She attended the University of California, Berkeley and graduated with a Bachelor of Arts degree in 2002.
+She was a member of Phi Beta Kappa, and was named a UC-Berkeley Human Rights Center Summer Fellow in 2003.
 In 2005, she received her Juris Doctor from the UC Berkeley School of Law and was awarded the Francine Diaz Memorial Scholarship Award.
-She completed her L.L.M at Georgetown University Law Center in 2012.
+She earned her LL.M. in National Security at Georgetown University Law Center in 2012, and her LL.M. in Legal Education upon completing the Abraham L. Freedman Teaching Fellowship at Temple University, Beasley School of Law.

-In 2010 she was a co-founder of Jadaliyya, an online magazine published in English, Arabic, and French, and which is affiliated with the non-profit Arab Studies Institute, operating in Washington, D.C. and Beirut.

-Erakat has served as "legal counsel to the House of Representatives Oversight Committee" and has previously taught at Georgetown University.
-From 2012–2014, she was a Freedman Fellow with Temple University Beasley School of Law.
-Erakat also has taught international studies at George Mason University at Fairfax, Virginia.
-She is currently an associate professor at Rutgers University.
+Early legal and policy work

+After law school Erakat received a New Voices Fellowship to serve as the national grassroots organizer and legal advocate with the U.S. Campaign to End the Israeli Occupation (now the U.S. Campaign for Palestinian Rights).
+From 2007 to 2009 she was Legal Counsel for the Domestic Policy Subcommittee of the U.S. House Committee on Oversight and Government Reform.
+She later worked as Legal Advocacy Coordinator for the Badil Resource Center for Palestinian Refugee and Residency Rights between 2010-2013, drafting submissions to United Nations human rights treaty bodies and lobbying U.S. and UN officials on refugee and residency issues.